chitacan/lets-dig-adb/README.md

 ## Demo #1 (localabstract)

 Install [localabstract-server-demo](https://github.com/chitacan/localabstract-server-demo) on your android device or emulator.
+You can send a message to demo application.

 ## Demo #2 (activitykit)

 Just connect your android device or emulator, and lauch some apps.(It just works!! :smiley:)
+If you want see more detail about this. see [atom-shell-activitykit](https://github.com/chitacan/atom-shell-activitykit) or [activitykit](https://github.com/chitacan/activitykit).

 ## Trouble Shooting